house-of-abbey/GarminHomeAssistant/README.md

 * The Python script will use the corrections in preference to translating, and
 * Your pull request will be honoured without comment as we will take your corrections on trust.

+## Battery Level Reporting

+The application and widget both now include a background service to report your watch's battery level and charging status.
+This requires [significant setup](BatteryReporting.md) via YAML in Home Assistant to work.
+This is not for the feint hearted!

 ## Version History

 | Version | Comment |